 Bruce Lee Never Quit Wing Chun

 His personal martial arts approach, called Jeet Kune Do, was founded upon Wing Chun principles.
 It wasn’t an attempt to move away from Wing Chun, it was a natural evolution of his Wing Chun training.
 Did it have other elements from other martial arts?
 Of course.
 That’s what almost everyone does.
 Pick up something here and there.
-But, make no mistake, Jeet Kune Do was all founded upon Wing Chun principles.
+But, make no mistake, Jeet Kune Do was founded upon Wing Chun principles.

 You see…

 When you understand Wing Chun the way I do, and I’m talking 30 years of training and teaching.
-You realize that Wing Chun is not a style of martial arts, its an entirely different framework.
+You realize that Wing Chun is not a style of martial arts, its an entirely different framework of approaching martial arts.
 You see, like I do, that Wing Chun is actually a set of concepts that frees you from styles, techniques and patterns.
 It isn’t meant to be rigid or traditional.
 It’s actually meant to be adaptable based on your own individual abilities and expression.
 You learn the techniques and forms in order to free yourself from them.
 Only through the training of Wing Chun techniques and forms can high level freedom, fluidity and adaptability even be possible.

 For students, patterns are 100% needed in order for a student to develop skills.
 In other words, patterns are tools that help you reach higher levels.
 Because there are no higher levels without drilling patterns over and over again.
 The skill developed through the repetitive practice of patterns are then taken into sparring and other fluid-based training to integrated them into reality.